 Yes, but an IP with a low reputation can seriously affect your deliverability.
 As best practice, separate your marketing and transactional emails.
 In general, transactional messages have better engagement and thus better deliverability, and if you do not separate marketing from this, your potential marketing problems will affect the inbox placement of your transactional mails, too.

 However, maintaining a good deliverability is not rocket science, you just need to be mindful about your strategy and apply best practices.

-You can check your reputation at Senderscore.org or in the Deliverability Advisor, if you have a dedicated IP address.
+You can check your reputation at Senderscore.org or in the Deliverability Advisor.

-Can my account's blacklist be filled automatically (e.g. as a feed)?
+Can my account's blocklist be filled automatically (e.g. as a feed)?

-Can I update my account's blacklist at any time?
+Can I update my account's blocklist at any time?

 Yes, but please note that no imports are processed between 6-11 AM GMT+1 (Vienna time).
 This practically means that in the worst case, an update at 6 AM may take 5 hours to process.

 By using the API, your account's blocklist is updated in real time.